 Until the mid-1960s Buderim was a country town with fewer than 1000 people.
 Its elevated position and proximity to the Sunshine Coast made it an attractive target for subdividers.
 Alfred Grand's Bellevue estate was the first of several, cutting up farms for house blocks, often for retirees.

-Buderim's suburban boundary adjoins Mooloolaba and extends westwards for over six kilometres.
+Buderim's suburban boundary adjoins Mooloolaba and extends westwards for over 6 km.
 It has several retirement villages, an aged persons' facilities and the Sunshine Coast Private Hospital.
 Most of the eastern (seaward) part of Buderim is fully built-up, but substantial tracts toward and west of the original township remain undeveloped.
 Even so, Buderim can be characterised as a sprawling suburb, larger in area than Maroochydore.
 Its population doubled to 25,000 during 1996-2006.

 There are State and Lutheran primary schools (1875, 1979), and Anglican and Lutheran secondary colleges (1989, 1982).
 The Buderim Forest Park preserves a fragment of the original vegetation.
 The town's centre is near the Buderim Mountain Primary School and includes a shopping area, memorial hall (former school of arts), swimming pool and Anglican, Catholic and Uniting churches.
 There are State primary and high schools in the neighbouring suburb of Mountain Creek.